Libyan forces battle to loosen grip on Gaddafi towns

 In Sirte, anti-Gaddafi fighters battled street by street for the third day running, dodging sniper, assault rifle and rocket fire from loyalists perched on the city's rooftops.

-Orange flashes of gunfire mixed with dust and black smoke over the sand-coloured buildings of the seaside city, as scores of machinegun- and rocket launcher-mounted trucks snaked through its streets.
+Orange flashes of gunfire mixed with dust and black smoke over the sand-colored buildings of the seaside city, as scores of machinegun- and rocket launcher-mounted trucks snaked through its streets.

 Pro-NTC soldiers said they had been battling for Sirte on three fronts -- from the west, the south and the east entrances -- but had been advancing slowly.